 Famous for playing: Poker

 After winning six World Series of Poker events, as well as the 2000 WSOP Main Event and the 2008 NBC National Heads-Up Poker Championship, Chris Ferguson entered the circle of the best professional poker players in the USA, and the entire world.
-Interestingly, Ferguson was only 10 when he began playing online poker, using fun mode and practising his gameplay in chat rooms.
+Interestingly, Ferguson was only ten years old when he began playing online, so he went down in the history of online gambling as one of the youngest players.

 When he grew up, Ferguson got his PhD in computer science from UCLA and ended up founding a Full Tilt Poker.
 When Ferguson's company's profit was reaching great heights, Full Tilt Poker's Alderney license got suspended, as it turned out the owners - Ferguson, Howard Lederer, and Rafe Furst - were taking out customers’ money for personal reasons.